 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): TO JOCK, or JOCKUM CLOY.
-To enjoy a woman.
+Alt...Image imitating a page from an old document, text (as in main toot): MANUFACTURE.
+Liquors prepared from materials of English growth.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 @curtis_himself@mastodon.social